Skip to Main Content

 Dalí, Salvador.
 King Solomon.
 1975, Nasher Museum, Durham.

 Usually, in MLA, the medium and/or materials (for example, oil on canvas) isn't used in a citation, nor are the dimensions if known.
-However, this can be really important information especially for a digital exhibit where viewers can't get a ready idea of the scale.
-If you know these details you may include the medium at the end of the citation (or in the caption of a Figure in your text) and the size as part of the Figure caption.
+However, this can be really important information especially for a digital exhibit.
+If you know the medium/materials you may include it at the end of the citation (or in the caption of a Figure in your text); if important the size/dimensions should be included as part of the Figure caption (see Illustrations in Text).

 Illustrations in Text